t4ccer/declduino/README.md

 ### Code related
 - Use propper eDSL for code generating
-- Add support for CLI arguments for board type etc
 - Check for name confilcts in component names

 ## Contribution